 6. Use a Tik Tok provided filter even if on low percentage.

 The Caramel filter seems to be the best-looking one.
-We suggest you go for a 20% visibility of the filter.
+We suggest you go for a 20% filter visibility.
 This matters because the native filters enhance the video quality by increasing contrast and highlighting certain hues.
 And TikTok is all about aesthetics thus you’ll get a free push to the people using the same filter.

 5. Caption everything you’re saying.